-by Hannelore Sudermann :: Joe Fugere opened Tutta Bella pizzeria in Columbia City in 2004.
-A veteran of several Northwest-based companies, including time to go into business for himself and produce true traditional Naples-style pizza.
+by Hannelore Sudermann :: Joe Fugere opened Tutta Bella pizzeria in

+Columbia City in 2004.
+A veteran of several Northwest-based companies, including Starbucks and Taco Time, he decided it was time to go into business for himself and produce true traditional Naples-style pizza.